Item 30: Write more than unit tests

 by default.

-Nevertheless, it's a good idea to ensure that your continuous integration system (Item 32) builds and runs all
+Nevertheless, it's a good idea to ensure that your CI system (Item 32) builds and runs all

 the associated examples for a crate (with cargo test --examples